dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 has it under the name `galloc`, next to a `snowflakeid` kind that is computed in memory.
 That is not in Postgres.
 The sequence access method patch sets date back to 2015 and 2016, and a new one was under discussion on the mailing list in late 2025.
-As far as I can tell from the 19 source tree it has not been committed: there is no sequence access method API in it.
-What 19 does contain is groundwork, a refactoring that moves the sequence WAL code into its own file, described in its commit message as preparation for a sequence patch.
+As far as I can tell from the Postgres 19 source tree it has not been committed: there is no sequence access method API in it.
+What Postgres 19 does contain is groundwork, a refactoring that moves the sequence WAL code into its own file, described in its commit message as preparation for a sequence patch.
 Until an API lands, ranges are something you build in the application, or get from PGD.

-What 19's replicated sequences do *not* do is help here: the values travel from the publisher to the subscribers, and workers minting their own ids need the opposite.
+What Postgres 19's replicated sequences do *not* do is help here: the values travel from the publisher to the subscribers, and workers minting their own ids need the opposite.

 ### Big batches and many streams

 A worker that inserts 300,000 rows in one transaction used to make the hub wait for the commit before it could apply anything.
-With 14's streaming, and 16's parallel apply, the hub starts working before the commit.
-On 18 the default for a new subscription is already `streaming = parallel` (`pg_subscription.substream` is `p` when you leave the option out), so to compare you have to say `streaming = off` explicitly.
+With Postgres 14's streaming, and Postgres 16's parallel apply, the hub starts working before the commit.
+On Postgres 18 the default for a new subscription is already `streaming = parallel` (`pg_subscription.substream` is `p` when you leave the option out), so to compare you have to say `streaming = off` explicitly.
 What I measured, on